attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 4\.
 Disconnect the development board from your computer, wait a few seconds, then reconnect.
-Once the development board boots and your computer recognizes it as a drive, drag the compiled binary you just downloaded onto the drive (the disk drive representing the development board).
+Once the development board boots and your computer recognizes it as a drive, drag the compiled binary you just downloaded onto the drive (the dIoT SK drive representing the development board).
 This will program the non-volatile flash memory on the development board with the updated application firmware.
 Programming should take about 10 seconds, during which time the board’s green LED will flash repeatedly.